prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 2. Beacon Node: remove builder related flags

-The following flag should be removed to disable builder use on the beacon node.
+The following flag should be removed to disable builder use on the beacon node:
  - `--http-mev-relay` flag

 :::info